How can you secure the server that hosts your business’s data?

 7. Control Root Level Access on Your Server

-The root user give full, unfettered access to your server to anyone wielding it.
+Consider disabling the root user login in the SSH server entirely.
+The root user gives full, unfettered access to your server to anyone wielding it.
 It’s massively powerful and should be used only when absolutely necessary.
-Further, access of this type should only be granted when necessary and with great scrutiny.

 On a Liquid Web dedicated server, you have full root level access and are the only one who has full control over what happens on your server, so you can choose who gets that access and who doesn’t.